Trying out Podman, a rootless alternative to Docker

 $ podman run -dt -p 8888:80/tcp docker.io/library/httpd 6e5578b6ab93e131593325aa61c8b78487d6d602a74c78b714aa8b089ac12d0f # Check startup status $ podman ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES 6e5578b6ab93 docker.io/library/httpd:latest httpd-foreground 5 seconds ago Up 5 seconds 0.0.0.0:8888->80/tcp quizzical_tharp

-Now that it's started up, let's try accessing it.
+It's started up, so let's try accessing it right away.

 $ curl http://127.0.0.1:8888<html><body><h1> It works!</h1></body></html>